Ask the Experts: COVID-19

 Under section 564 of the Federal Food, Drug, and Cosmetic Act (FD&C Act), the FDA Commissioner may allow unapproved medical products or unapproved uses of approved medical products to be used in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions caused by chemical, biological, radiological or nuclear threat agents when there are no adequate, approved, and available alternatives.
 Vaccines that receive an EUA may later be fully licensed by the FDA.

 Both the Pfizer-BioNTech COVID-19 Vaccine and the Moderna COVID-19 Vaccine are lipid nanoparticle-formulated, nucleoside-modified mRNA vaccines encoding the prefusion spike glycoprotein of SARS-CoV-2, the virus that causes COVID-19.
-The 2023–2024 formula targets the Omicron XBB.1.5 sublineage of the spike protein.
-Visit this CDC website for more details about how mRNA vaccines work: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/how-they-work.html.
+The 2024–2025 formula targets the Omicron variant KP.2 sublineage of the spike protein.
+Visit this CDC website for more details about how mRNA vaccines work: www.cdc.gov/covid/vaccines/how-they-work.html.

 The original COVID-19 vaccines all targeted the spike protein of the original SARS-CoV-2 virus.
-The current vaccines target the spike protein of a more recently circulating strain, known as the Omicron XBB.1.5 sublineage.
+The 2024–2025 formulation vaccines target the spike proteins of more recently circulating strains, known as the Omicron KP.2 (mRNA vaccines) or JN.1 (protein vaccine) strains.
 The update is intended to boost production of antibodies that protect more effectively against disease caused by currently circulating Omicron subvariants.

 No. The last U.S. doses of Janssen COVID-19 Vaccine expired May 7, 2023.

 It is authorized for emergency use in people age 12 years or older as a two-dose primary series for previously unvaccinated individuals (whether or not they are immunocompromised), with the doses given at least 3 to 8 weeks apart.
-Individuals who have had one or more doses of any previous authorized or approved COVID-19 vaccine formulation are recommended to receive only one dose of the current formulation.
-An additional dose of Novavax or any other COVID-19 vaccine is recommended for adults age 65 years or older at least 4 months after their first dose of the 2023-2024 Formula COVID-19 vaccine.
-Individuals with moderate or severe immunocompromise may receive additional doses as determined by their healthcare team, based on their specific circumstances.
+Previously unvaccinated people age 65 years and older and previously unvaccinated people age 12 years and older who have moderate or severe immunocompromise should receive an additional dose 6 months after dose 2 (minimum interval 2 months).
+People with moderate or severe immunocompromise may receive additional doses of COVID-19 vaccine (minimum interval 2 months) as determined by their healthcare team, their personal preference, and specific circumstances.

 The effectiveness of Novavax COVID-19 Vaccine against currently circulating variants of SARS-CoV-2 is not precisely known.
 Clinical trials of this vaccine were conducted against earlier variants no longer in circulation; however, the vaccine showed very good effectiveness against moderate to severe disease during clinical trials.
 Testing conducted on antibodies in the serum of Novavax vaccine recipients suggests that vaccination provides substantial protection against severe disease and death caused by currently circulating variants, consistent with other available COVID-19 vaccines.